 11. Real Life with Flat Form

-Innovation is a key word when it comes to web design trends in 2020.
-When it comes to creating something really innovative and unexpected consider the trend of combining real-life objects with completely flat visual elements to please the viewer’s eye and create unique and memorable visuals.
+Innovation is a keyword when it comes to web design trends in 2020.
+When it comes to creating something innovative and unexpected considering the trend of combining real-life objects with completely flat visual elements to please the viewer’s eye and create unique and memorable visuals.

-This unconventional mixture of real-life objects and flat objects is changing the way we see design.
+This unconventional mixture of real-life objects and flat objects is changing the way we see the design.
 These opposites interact to give dimension and depth.
-It’s a great vehicle to introduce brand personality to photographs in web design but can also easily carry over to so many other branded touch points, especially social media where standing out is a must.
+It’s a great vehicle to introduce brand personality to photographs in web design but can also easily carry over to so many other branded touchpoints, especially social media where standing out is a must.

 12. Creative Portrait Design

-Transform traditional about pages and team pages or take your personal brand to new creative heights.
-Be sure that the aesthetic reflects your brand, if you are corporate then their will be limitations, consider colour as a way to add more visual appeal.
+Transform traditional about pages and team pages or take your brand to new creative heights.
+Be sure that the aesthetic reflects your brand, if you are corporate then there will be limitations, consider color as a way to add more visual appeal.

 13. AR & VR

-AR and VR also allow business to customise their visitors website experience….
+AR and VR also allow the business to customize their visitors’ website experience….
 Conversions…….